 Costs of Living

-Costs of living in Toronto is 5% more than Vancouver.
-There are more jobs available in Toronto than Vancouver due to many Headquarters based in Toronto.
+The cost of living in Toronto is 5% more than in Vancouver.
+There are more jobs available in Toronto than in Vancouver due to many Headquarters based in Toronto.
 The cost of housing is 3% more in Toronto than in Vancouver.
-Monthly rental for a normal apartment in Toronto will cost C$1 704 and in Vancouver you will pay C$1 598.
+The monthly rental for a normal apartment in Toronto will cost C$1 704 and in Vancouver, you will pay C$1 598.

-Both cities are visited by millions of tourist each year and both cities stands out as Canada’s most popular destinations, so whether you prefer the city lights like Toronto or a small town feeling like Vancouver, both will make an impression.
+Both cities are visited by millions of tourists each year and both cities stand out as Canada’s most popular destinations, so whether you prefer the city lights like Toronto or a small town feeling like Vancouver, both will make an impression.